sanand0/til/til.md

   - Paper: [The Widening Gap: The Benefits and Harms of Generative AI for Novice Programmers](https://dl.acm.org/doi/pdf/10.1145/3632620.3671116)
     - Good coders got better with AI.
 Were able to ignore unhelpful advice.
     - Poor coders got **worse**!
 Thought they performed better than they did. _Increased_ illusion of competence.
 - 11 Aug 2025.
 The [Bebras Challenge](https://challenge.bebraschallenge.org/) is a global non-programming computational thinking (CT) challenge.
 [Examples](https://www.bebras.org/task-examples).
+Singapore runs a [National Junior Informatics Olympiad](https://simcc.org/njio/) that learns from Bebras.
 It tests the _mindset_ behind coding, specifically "computational thinking":
   - Problem formulation (added recently, and is increasingly important)
-  - Decomposition (and composition)
+  - Decomposition (and composition): break the problem down
-  - Pattern recognition
+  - Pattern recognition: find the building blocks
-  - Abstraction
+  - Abstraction: generalize useful blocks, drop irrelevant ones
-  - Algorithmic thinking
+  - Algorithmic thinking: write the steps to solve
-  - Validation
-  - Singapore runs a [National Junior Informatics Olympiad](https://simcc.org/njio/) that learns from Bebras.
+  - Validation (not part of original list, but critical): how to efficiently check if this works
 - 11 Aug 2025.
 [Apple's Embedding Atlas](https://apple.github.io/embedding-atlas/) ([Demo](https://apple.github.io/embedding-atlas/demo/index.html) - slow, needs WebGPU) is an embeddings visualizer, like
   [Tensorflow Projector](https://projector.tensorflow.org/) or [Mantis](https://home.withmantis.com/) ([Demo](https://mantisdev.csail.mit.edu/home/)).
 - 10 Aug 2025. `id3v2`, `mid3v2` and `eyeD3` seem the cleanest way of editing MP3 tags on the CLI. `mid3v2` was already installed on my system.